RibirX/Ribir/doc/framework.md

 Widget tree do rebuilding base on widget diff.
 Work like below:

-1. if this widget is `CombinationWidget`:
 a. build widget from `CombinationWidget`.
-  b. if new widget's `Key` is equal to the last time build widget in the widget tree ?
+b. if new widget 's `Key` is equal to the last time build widget in the widget tree ?
-    * only use new widget instead of old widget in the widget tree, and not inflate.
+  1. use new widget replace before sub tree in widget and mark this widget dirty.
+  2. if this widget is `CombinationWidget`, use new widget recursive step a.
+  3. else, if this widget is render widget and has children.
+    * pluck all children from widget tree.
+    * process new children one by one
+      - if a old child can be found by new child's key in plucked children.
+        * insert old child back.
+        * recursive step 1.
-    * use new widget and recursive to step 1.
+      - else add new widget in widget tree, and recursive step c.
+      - destroy the remaining plucked child and subtree, correspond render tree destroy too.
+  4. else done.
-  c. else, inflate the new widget and use the new widget subtree instead of the old in widget tree.
+c. else, inflate the new widget and use the new widget subtree instead of the old in widget tree, reconstruct render subtree correspond to this widget subtree.
 d. done, the subtree from this widget is rebuild finished.
-2. else, if this widget is render widget without children ?
-  a. if this widget has same `Key` as before ?
-   * Yes, we need do nothing any more.
-  b. else, use new widget replace before sub tree in widget.
-3. else, use children recursive to step 1 one by one..

 ### Signature